 So, basically, you could suffer this type of hair loss for years, during which time you might experience relentless shedding due to your hair follicles being forced out from their growing phase (anagen) and into their resting phase.

-This page explains what causes chronic telogen effluvium, the symptoms, and the best way how to stop it.
+This page explains chronic telogen effluvium causes and symptoms, and gives three natural ideas how to stop it.

 However, anyone (including men and women of any age) can still develop this condition if their dietary iron intake is low: